 What can you do with this space?
 Anything you want.
 Put in some exercise equipment.
 Load the room up with plants.
 Put in some great chairs and make a special lounge room.
 Literally anything you can think of, you can do, because the bedroom becomes just another room, should you want that to be the case.

 When using something like a tatami or yoga mat, cleanup in the morning can be even easier than making the bed.
 You can roll up your sleeping surface and put it away, meaning you can sleep pretty much anywhere you like in your home, since your bed has become far more portable.
 This leads into our next benefit.

 Getting accustomed to sleeping on the floor means you can basically sleep anywhere you want.
 If you’ve got a long layover during a flight, you can easily plop down on the floor and catch some Zs whereas others would have difficulty without a mattress.
 Think about the naps you can have at work, or how easy you might fall asleep on camping trips or when you stay overnight with family.
-There is no need for extra beds when the floor is your prefered sleeping area.
+There is no need for extra beds when the floor is your preferred sleeping area.

 Earlier we talked about what you need in order to start making the transition to sleeping on the floor, but there are also some techniques you can use to make it easier.